Benjamin-Schaap/Crown-of-the-Gods-Stat-Tweeter/README.md

 # Crown-of-the-Gods-Stat-Tweeter
 Script that logs into a COTG account, reads the resource levels, rank, score and then tweets them out.

-The user will need to supply their COTG and Twitter log in details for the scrip to work.
+The user will need to supply the COTG and Twitter log in details for the scrip to work.

 An example Tweet would look like this: